espenwaaga/doc/docs/how-to/metrics/push.md

 # How to push metrics

 This how-to guide shows you how to use pushgateway for jobs which cannot be scraped.

-Further details can be found [here](https://prometheus.io/docs/instrumenting/pushing/)
+Prometheus has further explanations and examples [here](https://prometheus.io/docs/instrumenting/pushing/)

 ### Example